justin-gallant/Regression/README.md

 $p(\theta \mid D_1) \propto p(D_1 \mid \theta) \ p(\theta)$

-We refer to our data as $D_1$ since we assume it follows the same distribution in training and in evaluation, ie. the first distribution.
-In our model this is different.
+The simple bayesian update references the original distribution of the training data, $D_1$ since we assume it follows the same distribution in training and in evaluation, ie. the first distribution.
+In our model this is different, since we deliberately substitute our most recent posterior in for our prior.

 In practice, we ignore $p(D)$ from bayes theorem since we care more about the shape of the posterior than if the result is normalized (follows a valid probability distribution), as it is computationally expensive.
 Most models also normalize the samples for us or optimize over the posterior, ignoring the need for $p(D)$.